Writing data to a cloud data warehouse (Snowflake) - Cloud

 3. Click Save to save the configuration and preview the flattened fields.

-12. Now that the input schema is flat, the is enabled and allows you to add a Data mapping processor to the pipeline.
+13. Now that the input schema is flat, the Add a Mapper icon is enabled and allows you to add a Data mapping processor to the pipeline.
 The configuration panel opens.

 Some input fields are automatically mapped with an output field based on their names.
 You can review these and start mapping the rest of your schema: